pushpabrol/ldaps-http-api-ad-ldap/README.md

 - A project showing how to use a HTTP API template for hosting a custom database connection to AD using LDAP.
 This API is called via the auth0 custom database login script to login, create , update , change password of the user

-- The required settings in the configuration.js ( please rename configuration.sample.js to configuration.js)
+- The required settings in the .env file ( please rename .env.sample to .env)
 ```
 LDAP_URL :'ldap://xxxxx:389', -- The LDAP Url
 LDAP_USER: 'cn=admin,dc=...,dc=...,dc=com', -- The bind ID to communicate with LDAP